ConnectSDK/Connect-SDK-iOS/README.md

    - libConnectSDK.a
    - libz.dylib
    - libicucore.dylib
+   - MediaAccessibility.framework
 9. Navigate to the `Build Settings` tab and add `-ObjC` to your target's `Other Linker Flags`
 10. Follow the setup instructions for each of the service submodules
  - [Connect-SDK-iOS-Google-Cast](https://github.com/ConnectSDK/Connect-SDK-iOS-Google-Cast)

+##Migrating from 1.3 to 1.4 release

+1. Open terminal and go to your local Connect-SDK-iOS repo
+2. Pull the latest updates by running command `git pull` in Terminal
+3. Set up the submodules by running the following commands in Terminal
+   - `git submodule init`
+   - `git submodule update`

 ###Include Strings File for Localization (optional)
 1. Locate the Connect SDK Xcode project in the Finder
 2. Drag the ConnectSDKStrings folder into your project's library